Culture Shock in China

 Women in China

 Although perceptions of a woman’s role in society have changed, an ancient concept still exists in many Chinese minds.
-The Chinese concept of beauty is called "baifumei", which means “white” (woman should have white skin), “wealthy” (wealth is very important in China) and "beautiful" (women should be quiet and feminine).
-Women nowadays play a significant role in the management of Chinese companies, but they're also still expected to fulfil traditional roles when it comes to home and children.
+Women nowadays play a significant role in the management of Chinese companies, but they're also still usually expected to fulfil traditional roles when it comes to the home and children.

 Cultural dos and don’ts in China